airbnb/plog/README.md

 # plog

-Send unboxed messages over UDP, or line-separated messages over TCP, and have them forwarded to Kafka 0.8.
+Send unboxed or multipart messages over UDP, or line-separated messages over TCP, and have them forwarded to Kafka 0.8.

 ## Getting started